joshbegley/nyt-latest/README.md

 `A Tudor Revival cottage in Dallas; a 1950 house in Minnetonka, MInn.; and an 1890 Arts-and-Crafts home in Branford, Conn.`\
 https://nytimes.com/slideshow/2022/09/15/realestate/what-you-get-for-400000.html?searchResultPosition=7

-**Impact of Helmet Shortage Felt on High School Football Fields**\
+**Helmet Shortage in High School Football Raises Costs, and Risks**\
-`Supply chain problems have slowed manufacturing, leaving coaches scrambling to find protective gear for their teams.`\
+`Supply chain problems have slowed manufacturing, leaving coaches around the country scrambling to find protective gear for their teams.`\
 https://nytimes.com/2022/09/15/sports/football/football-helmet-shortage.html?searchResultPosition=8

 **Run-Down, Burnt Out and Dressed Up**\